teonet-go/trugw/README.md

 The `Tru echo peer` start Tru peer running at udp port 7070.
 It listening tru connection got messages and send answers it to sender.

-The `Trugw server` start listening Linux Socket connection, got messages from `Trugw client` and resend it to `Tru echo peer` by Tru connection.
-When `Trugw server` got answer from `Tru echo peer` it resend it back to `Trugw client` by linux socket.
+The `Trugw server` start listening Unix Socket connection, got messages from `Trugw client` and resend it to `Tru echo peer` by Tru connection.
+When `Trugw server` got answer from `Tru echo peer` it resend it back to `Trugw client` by unix socket.

 ## License